 It wasn’t long before The Good Brothers were packing Toronto’s fabled El Macombo five nights a week; breaking bar records, attendance records and exhausting determined dancers.
 Then there were eight straight Juno awards for Best Country Group, and headline gigs at Massey Hall, Roy Thompson Hall, The National Art Centre and the weeks at L.A.’s Universal Amphitheatre with (their mentor) Gordon Lightfoot.
 There was even a self-titled double gold album.

-The songs still come straight from their hearts to your tapping toes and the smile on your face.
+Today the sibling harmonies are still there on their soon to be released sixteenth recording.
+The fleetness of banjo, guitar, and autoharp is often joined by the fiddle, mandolin and guitars.
+Their music lives on and the songs still come straight from their hearts to your tapping toes and the smile on your face.